 The artist who had the most profound influence on me, though, was Toko Shinoda.

-I’d been used to seeing paintings and prints with imagery and color edge-to-edge.
+I’d seen paintings and prints with imagery and color edge-to-edge.
 Shinoda introduced me to the power of Yohaku: the white space, the negative space that helps create and support her visual compositions.
 Her paintings and prints introduced me to the power of delicate, meaningful lines executed by an artist with a sure, powerful stroke.
 Born in 1913 in Dairen, Kwantung Leased Territory (today Dalian, China).
-Shinoda was 58 years old in 1971, but as I learned about her work it all seemed as new as the new decade and fresh and clean.
-And, astonishingly complex.
+Shinoda was 58 years old in 1971, but as I first learned about her work, it all seemed as new as the new decade and fresh and clean.
+And astonishingly complex.

-Toko Shinoda is 102 years old and still creating art; Jacob and I just purchased one of her 1968 works, Unknown Forms.
+Toko Shinoda is 102 years old and still creating art; Jacob and I purchased one of her 1968 works, Unknown Forms.
 [Update: Shinoda died on March 1, 2021, at a hospital in Tokyo at the age of 107.]

 About her body of work, she says, “Certain forms float up in my mind’s eye.
 Aromas, a blowing breeze, a rain-drenched gust of wind…the air in motion, my heart in motion.
 I try to capture these vague, evanescent images of the instant and put them into vivid form.”